Research provides clues to adherence strategies

 "I remember having a few conversations with the medical director, saying, 'What you need in a program like this is a theoretical approach that different disciplines can agree on and to approach care from this perspective,'" says Donald Gardenier, DNP, FNP-BC, a nurse practitioner, assistant professor, and clinical program director in the division of general internal medicine at Mount Sinai School of Medicine in New York, NY.

 "That's not an unusual approach for a nurse; but the medical director being a physician was intrigued and unfamiliar with this," Gardenier recalls.
-"So, I dove into this a little bit further and came up with a social support theory as a way to contextualize care in this setting."
+"So I dove into this a little bit further and came up with a social support theory as a way to contextualize care in this setting."

 Gardenier's work has led to research into an adherence intervention approach for HIV-infected patients who qualify for enhanced services based on one or more threats to optimal adherence or health outcomes in terms of their HIV disease.

-"These can be multiple medical problems, decreased social support based on family systems, homelessness, incarceration, and almost all of them have at least one psychiatric diagnosis and substance use issues either currently or in the past," Gardenier says.
+"These can be multiple medical problems, decreased social support based on family systems, homelessness, incarceration, and almost all of them have at least one psychiatric diagnoses and substance use issues either currently or in the past," Gardenier says.

 The patients attend an AIDS day health care (ADHC) program to which they are referred by providers based on their need for psychiatric services.